Buttered baby potatoes and sautéed courgettes/zucchini go well with this dish.

 Wash the potatoes and halve any that are large.
 Add them to a large pan of boiling salted water and parboil for 7 minutes.

-Wash the asparagus and snap off the any whitish, woody parts at the end of the stems.
+Wash the asparagus and snap off and discard the whitish, woody parts at the end of the stems.
 Add them to the pan of potatoes during the last 2 minutes Drain everything well.

 Next make a bed of rosemary sprigs in the roasting tin/pan for the meat.
 Now lay the lamb on top and add the halved garlic.
 Season well and sprinkle over the olive oil.
 Roast in the bottom half of the oven for 20–25 minutes until the lamb is cooked through.